Aldarn/Questionnaire-Python-MySQL/notes.md

 definitely eligible sessions divided by the total number of matching sessions as previously described.
 This can be seen with a more granular description in the `getEligibleChance` method.

-* Also considered attempting to determine unknown values based on answers to other questions e.g. non-smokers less likely to have high blood pressure; possibility of asking additional questions to determine an unknown answer; looking at the patients session history and if their last session (or more?) was eligible then they are more likely to be eligible again?
+Additionally I also considered attempting to determine unknown values based on answers to other questions e.g. non-smokers are less likely to have high blood pressure.
+Even simpler would have been to ask additional questions that could be used to determine the original answer.
+It's also possible that by using a patients session history the eligibility chance could be modified if their last session (or more?) was eligible, as they then maybe more likely to be eligible again.
+I decided that these approaches were probably out of the scope of the test.

-I decided to record the unanswered questions (`U's`) in the database as well as the yesses (`T's`) and nos (`F's`).
+When recording the answers I chose to store the unanswered questions (`U's`) in the database as well as the yesses (`T's`) and nos (`F's`).
 It could be argued that unanswered questions could simply have omitted rows in the answers table thus saving some disk space.
 I opted against this for ease of querying and completion of the data set, although i'm not sure it matters much either way.

 Some of the queries used in the solution are quite complex, in particular `getEligibleChance` which entirely computes the eligibility chance percentage within SQL.
 An easier solution would have been a simple query to gather the required data